anand40090/Apache-Airflow-Helm/README.md

 # Apache-Airflow installation on Ubuntu OS with Helm Chart

-1. Install The Prerequsite Tools
+1. Install The Prerequsite Tools on Ubuntu EC2 instance

 ```
 1. Install AWS CLI2 >> This is used to spin the EKS cluster on AWS cloud